cloudfoundry/bosh-linux-stemcell-builder/bosh-stemcell/README.md

 ## Build Steps

-At this point, you should be ssh'd and running within your container or AWS instance in the `bosh` directory.
+At this point, you should be ssh'd and running within your container or AWS instance in the `bosh-linux-stemcell-builder` directory.
 Start by installing the latest dependencies before continuing to a specific build task...

     $ echo $PWD
     /opt/bosh (unless you are running on an AWS instance, then it is /bosh)